 Catch up with friends and former colleagues, share news, enjoy annual events and reunions, and keep up with what’s happening at the hospital.
-With more than 600 members from near and far and a conscientious committee of 14, the bonds of friendships made and memories shared continue on into the future.
+The St Vincent’s Nurses Alumni Committee invites you to become a member and help the Alumni achieve its goals.

 - nursing graduates